coalton-lang/coalton-website/content/post/20211212-typeclasses.md

 > "The generic type `:t` is a `Transformation` if it has defined methods `transform`, `inverse`, and `combine`; as well as a distinguished value called `identity`."

-In addition, as can be seen, the precise types of each of these is known.
+In addition, as can be seen, the precise types of each of these are spelled out.
 The syntax

 ```lisp
 (:t -> :t -> :t)